 He furtively reached downwards.
 His hand glided over his smooth, muscular torso.
 It slid over his well-trimmed pubis.
 It slid right over his absent sex.

 Vytas had once been badly beaten up by some guys as he walked home.
 They had kicked him in the face, the chest, the stomach.
 He had lost a tooth, suffered fracture ribs.
 His whole face had swollen up like a malformed aubergine.
-But that was like being attacked by a group of toddlers in comparison to the agony and anguish he was now feeling.
-He stared and stared and stared and stared and stared and stared but it still was not there and still did not make any sense how he could go to sleep with his cock all nicely tucked up and content and wake up to find it was gone, disappeared, no longer there, where it had always been, sometimes flaccid, sometimes semi-erect, sometimes reaching for the stars with all its little heart.
+But that was like being tickled by a group of little girls in comparison to the agony and anguish he was now feeling.
+He stared and stared and stared and stared and stared and stared but still it was not there and still did not make any sense how he could go to sleep with his cock all nicely tucked up and content and wake up to find it was gone, disappeared, no longer there, where it had always been, sometimes flaccid, sometimes semi-erect, sometimes reaching for the stars with all its little heart.

 I can no longer bear to be part of your life.
 I used to dream of love but under you I am subjected to a constant stream of prepubescent-looking pussies that make me feel like an involuntary accomplice to a paedophile.
 I used to dream of love because I hoped it would be my metaphysical drawbridge to a more meaningful and fulfilling life, where I could immerse myself in the wonders of existence.
-Instead I am weekly obliged to participate in your pantomimic performances.
+Instead I am weekly obliged to participate in your pantomimic sexual performances.
 Instead of meaningful dialogue I get grunts and oohs.
 Instead of amorous transcendence I get slurped on like a lollipop.
 Your disrespect towards women is shameful and your inability to think critically is, I believe, a severe handicap.
 You may think you are a great success according to the biological imperatives that engender your behaviour but we inhabit a psychological realm as much as we do a biological one and your approach to life and love is a dead-end.
 I am tired of being treated like a mere tool.
 Your idea of hedonism is dull, joyless and woefully lacking in imagination.
-Frankly, you are a far greater dick than I am.
+Frankly, you are a far bigger dick than me.
 Please do not try to find me.
 I am going far away to start a new life for myself.
 It is too late for me to find love so I will devote myself to reading and becoming a better member of society.
 I have even purchased a monocle for that purpose.
 Ciao.